azalecki/azalecki.github.io/_projects/thesis.md

 ## Results

+Descriptive statistics were used to summarize the distribution of certain socioeconomic and demographic variables across Chicago and are displayed in Table 3.
+One of the main takeaways from these results is the large range of values between most of the socioeconomic and demographic variables.
+For example, consider the foreign-born population in Chicago.
+On average, a library service area may contain around 5,299 foreign born persons.
+However, one library service area in Chicago contains as few as 57 foreign born persons while another contains as many as 25,840.
+This large range (25,783 persons) in values is indicative of high variability within the data which reflects the considerable heterogeneity of Chicago’s neighborhoods.
+This high variability is observed in the other variables, as well, particularly among the racial and economic variables.

 *Table 3.
 Summary table of descriptive statistics for demographic variables*

 | Category                  | Median  | SD     | Min   | Max    |